unblocktorrents/unblock-torrents/README.md

-# Use the VPN service
+# Use a VPN service
-Virtual Private Service (VPN) is the easiest way to bypass torrent blocking.
-With a VPN, you can mask the spoofing of your real-world location and easily access restricted websites.
+A virtual private network (VPN) service is the easiest way to bypass torrent blocking.
+With a VPN, you can spoof your real location and easily access restricted websites.
 It uses a network of private servers in different geographic locations and private IP addresses to spoof your location.

-Since the Internet traffic then flows through the servers of the VPN service, the ISP cannot track the online activities of a user.
-Geo-spoofing allows users to access content that would otherwise be blocked in their country, such as: B. unblocking torrent websites.
-In addition, VPN services use advanced encryption technology that provides an additional layer of security.
-Internet traffic is not prone to infiltration.
+Because Internet traffic then passes through the VPN service's servers, the ISP cannot monitor the user's online activity.
+Geospoofing allows users to access content that would otherwise be blocked in their country, such as: B. unblocking torrent sites.
+In addition, VPN services use advanced encryption technology, which provides an additional layer of security.
+Internet traffic is not subject to penetration.

-When choosing a VPN service, take the time to review the feature list and value proposition of each service.
-It is recommended to read user reviews for a general idea of ​​the quality of the service.
+When choosing a VPN service, take the time to review each service's list of features and value proposition.
+It is recommended to read user reviews to get an overall idea of the quality of the service.

 For example, you can download a free VPN from Protonvpn.com.